Mayfield Lavender Farm, a sea of purple

 View of a lady with a white umbrella in a lavender field

-As the site is quite extensive and people might not want to walk around for long, a tractor-drawn cart is available for a fee (£2 per person) to take visitors around the perimeter of the field.
+As the site is quite extensive and people might not want to walk around for long, a tractor-drawn cart is available for a fee to take visitors around the perimeter of the field.
 Next to the cafe’ at the entrance to the site there is a shop selling all things lavender: lavender oil, candles, biscuits, jam and much more.

 A blue tractor next to a lavender field